"On the battlefield there is but one commandment: Thou Shalt Kill."

 Bonus Boss: The Ork Warboss and Eldar Avatar of Khaine in Dawn of War II.
 Notable in that they're very hard, far harder than the Final Boss!
-Also notable in that beating them give 30 Gamerpoints each in achievements, as well as two suits of Terminator armor.
+Also notable in that beating them gives 30 Gamerpoints and a suit of Terminator armor each.

 Blood Raven: Come!
 Show me what passes for fury among your misbegotten kind!